goblinhack/binary_heap/README.md

 the list can be a jumble as long as when we pull items off the list they are sorted.

-In a sorted list, every item on the list is in its proper order, lowest-to-highest or highest-to-lowest.
-This is helpful, but is actually more than we really need.
-We don’t actually care if item number 127 is lower than number 128 on the list.
-All we really want is the lowest F cost item to be easily accessible at the top of the list.
-The rest of the list can be a jumble, for all we care.
-Keeping the rest of the list properly sorted is just extra unneeded work until, of course, we need the next lowest F cost item.

 A binary heap is bunch of items where either the lowest or highest value item is at the top of the heap.
 In this demo, I use the lowest value ordering.
 Each element in the heap has two children and it must have a value lower than those two children.